moliver28/research-handbook/content/job-families/finance/it-entapps-admin/index.md

 Extends the Senior IT Enterprise Applications Administrator responsibilities:

+- Provides input and drives discussion on strategic decisions within the team, such as: new system features and functionality, process definition, system roadmap, annual planning, portfolio management, etc.
-- Implements strategic decisions within the team and the department.
+- Implements strategic decisions within the team and the department including technical solutions, roadmaps, sprint planning, and resource management.
-- Thought partner for team's manager to make technical/project decisions for the team.
+- Works closely with the team's manager and Enterprise Applications leadership to make technical/project decisions for the team.
 - Proposed solutions may impact results within a team member's department.
-- Provides technical and functional knowledge to projects that contribute to overall direction across teams.
+- Provides technical and functional knowledge to highly complex projects that contribute to overall direction across teams.
 - Understands and works on complex problems that requires a deep understanding of multiple sources of data to make a recommendation.
 - Exercises independent judgment in developing methods, techniques and evaluation criteria for obtaining results.
 - Leads others by sharing solutions and problem solving approaches with others.